Canada's WestJet Airlines restores routes as COVID-19 shots raise hope of summer travel

 He said WestJet’s announcement was unrelated to a government demand to protect regional routes as part of talks to reach a financial aid package for the aviation sector.

-Calgary-based WestJet, which currently operates at around 10% of pre-pandemic traffic, is restoring routes of “its own volition,” said chief commercial officer John Weatherill.
+Calgary-based WestJet, which currently operates at around 10% of pre-pandemic traffic, is restoring routes of “its own volition,” said its chief commercial officer, John Weatherill.

-Asked during a Wednesday radio interview about reopening Canada’s land border with the United States, Prime Minister Justin Trudeau said “it won’t be right away, because cases are still high on both sides of the border.”
+Later in the day, Canadian Prime Minister Justin Trudeau acknowledged in a radio interview that the country needed to move faster on vaccinations, but he was optimistic about summer.

+“We are going to have all adults fully vaccinated by September and, looking at the horizons some of the provinces have put forward, I think it’s possible that many, many Canadians will have their first doses by the time summer rolls around.”

 Our Standards: The Thomson Reuters Trust Principles.